 Stainless steel wire rope suppliers often recommend it over other cable construction materials because of its cost-effectiveness.
 But what’s interesting about stainless steel stranded wire is that its affordability, as compared with more expensive alternatives like tungsten for example is rooted in its low maintenance, longevity, availability and ease of use and installation.
 Therefore the material’s mechanical malleability, including its lifespan, combined with how readily available it is, makes stainless steel ideal in many use cases.

 As a stainless steel wire rope supplier & manufacturer Sava typically works with industry-standard stainless steel, such as 303, 304 and 316 stainless steel.
-However, we can work with any stainless steel a customer needs, and provide a product other manufacturers, suppliers, and stainless steel wire rope factories cannot.
-We are a supplier of over-the-counter stainless steel cable and manufacture an entire family of cable fittings to create your custom cable assembly.
+However, we can work with any stainless steel a customer needs, and through our stainless steel wire fabrication process we provide a product other wire rope manufacturers, suppliers, and stainless steel wire rope factories cannot.
+We are a wire rope supplier of over-the-counter stainless steel cable and manufacture an entire family of cable fittings to create your custom cable assembly.

 For example, Grade 301 and 304 stainless steel possesses a tensile strength of up to 1300 MPa in strip and wire forms.
 Galvanized steel, with a tensile strength of up to 550 MPa, comparatively, makes stainless steel remarkably strong.